 Education for Sustainability (EfS) is recognized world-wide as a critical teaching platform for producing students capable of addressing these challenges.
 The Children's Environmental Literacy Foundation (CELF) focuses on professional development for teachers and administrators and whole school change for a sustainable future.
 CELF EfS programs strengthen teaching skills and administrative practices that support and enhance STEM (Science, Technology, Engineering, and Math) and citizenship skills, helping teach students to recognize and make decisions based on their understanding of the interconnections between a healthy environment, a vibrant economy and just social structures.

 CELF is committed to recruiting and training teachers and administrators from municipalities and school districts across the country to accelerate the adoption of Education for Sustainability as an overarching teaching platform for improving college, career and life preparedness in this increasing complex world.

-CELF's Project is experiencing success and the opportunity to scale the model.
+CELF's Project is experiencing success and the opportunity to scale the model in large urban school districts.
 CELF is in a pivotal stage of growth.
 CELF seeks support through the CGI community to connect CELF with resources that will enable CELF to scale the program, leading towards a significant paradigm shift in the way teachers educate and students learn.